N1-gHT/RAID_remount/README.md

   I will working on the capacity of my code to be usefull for other RAID than only RAID 1.
   This means implementing RAID 0, 5, and 10.
 * Improving the code
   Improve error feedback and enforce root user verification.
-  Take useful code elements from nwipe and gdisk and integrate them into my own code.
+    * exit when nwipe or sgidsk error append + log Take useful code elements from nwipe and gdisk and integrate them into my own code.